My loan was charged off. So why is the bank still requiring payment?

-A national bank or federal savings association (collectively, bank) must charge off any loan that has been delinquent for a period of time or deemed uncollectible.
-This is simply an accounting procedure; it does not affect your obligation to the bank.
+When a bank charges off a loan, it is an accounting procedure.
+It does not eliminate your obligation to the bank.
 Unless the bank forgave or cancelled the debt, you are still obligated to repay the loan.

-Once a loan has been charged-off, the bank may attempt to collect the debt itself, or it can sell the account to a collection agency.
+Once a loan has been charged off, the bank may attempt to collect the debt itself, or in some circumstances, it can sell the account to a collection agency.

 Review your loan agreement for policies specific to your bank and your loan.

 Last Reviewed: October 2020

 Please note: The terms "bank" and "banks" used in these answers generally refer to national banks, federal savings associations, and federal branches or agencies of foreign banking organizations that are regulated by the Office of the Comptroller of the Currency (OCC).
 Find out if the OCC regulates your bank.
 Information provided on HelpWithMyBank.gov should not be construed as legal advice or a legal opinion of the OCC.